20 minutes Date Launched/Enacted: Mar 16, 2020 Date Published: November 28, 2022

-This pilot project is part of theĀ Mobility Innovation Collaborative (MIC) program, a partnership between the Shared-Use Mobility Center and the Federal Transit Administration.
+This pilot project is part of theĀ Mobility Innovation Collaborative (MIC) program.
 The MIC program provides a comprehensive suite of technical assistance resources, promotes knowledge sharing activities, and captures stories and lessons learned from nearly 50 innovative mobility projects across the United States.

 How do you pay for your bus ride?
 With cash or credit card?
 A transit pass?
 Do you use a vending machine to pre-load transit fares?
 Or can you use your phone or a mobility wallet to pay your fares?
 Evolving technologies have created new means of payment; passengers see transit agencies adapt to these changes across the United States.
 In New York City, the Metropolitan Transportation Authority (MTA) recently transitioned to OMNY, a system that allows customers to pay for their fares by tapping their credit cards to validators.
 On the other side of the country, 24 transit agencies in the Bay Area allow customers to pay for their fares with a single Clipper card.